elaxer/chess/README.md

 ## Positions, files, ranks

-There is `position.Position` structure for working with positions.
+There is the `chess.Position` structure for working with positions.
 It contains two fields: `File` and `Rank`.
-The fields correspond to types `position.File` and `position.Rank` respectively.
+The fields correspond to types `chess.File` and `chess.Rank` respectively.
-A file can be in the range between the values ​​of `position.FileNull` and `position.FileMax`.
+A file can be in the range between the values ​​of `chess.FileNull` and `chess.FileMax`.
-A rank can be in the range between the values ​​of `position.RankNull` and `position.RankMax`.
+A rank can be in the range between the values ​​of `chess.RankNull` and `chess.RankMax`.
 The engine doesn't expect you to use values out this ranges.

 ### Files